coding-dex/TPM-Mod-Engine/README.md

 3. **Start Two Point Museum** through Steam or by running TPM.exe

 TPM-Mod-Engine will load automatically once Two Point Museum is running.
 Always backup your savegames first before using any modification.

 ## Uninstall

 To remove the mod simply delete the files **winhttp.dll** and **TPM-Mod-Engine.dll** from your Two Point Museum Steam game folder.

+## FAQ

+1. **Game does not start anymore and network connection error page is shown**

+Solution: Uninstall, start game normally to trigger Steam Cloud sync, close Game, install mod again.
+Cloud Sync is now functional.

+2. **Sometimes input is not responding when clicking on overlay UI**

+Solution: Use mouse wheel or ALT+TAB to fix input focus when being unable to click on overlay UI.
+Known bug with input focus restoration.

+3. **I can not use the keys W,A,S,D to move the camera when walking on floor using Human Camera Mode**

+Solution: These are built-in hotkeys from the game.
+Make sure you have configured camera hotkeys in Settings menu from game.
+These camera hotkeys can then be used in FPS camera mode for better camera control.

+4. **Why need winhttp.dll**

+Solution: It is the same technique (DLL Proxy) used by [BepInEx](https://github.com/BepInEx/BepInEx), [MelonLoader](https://github.com/LavaGang/MelonLoader) and [UnityDoorstop](https://github.com/NeighTools/UnityDoorstop) to load Unity mods.
+It is used to the load the actual game modification **TPM-Mod-Engine.dll** and does not require an executable as loader.
+TPM-Mod-Engine does not have any 3rd party dependencies, everything is written from scratch.
+Hence no BepInEx, MelonLoader or UnityDoorstop is required to install the mod.

 ## In-Game Controls

 - F5 - Show/Hide main control panel